Altinity/altinityknowledgebase/content/en/altinity-kb-dictionaries/partial-updates.md

 ENGINE = MergeTree ORDER BY city
 ```

-When you add new row and "update" some rows in this table you should update updated\_at with the new timestamp.
+When you add new row and `update` some rows in this table you should update `updated_at` with the new timestamp.

 ```sql
 -- fetch updated rows every 30 seconds